Houston Car Accident Lawyer

 - Bus Accidents

-As you go about considering which of the many lawyers can provide you the best possible representation in regard to your case, you need to appreciate that there is something else that sets out firm apart from the pack.
-We understand that not only are we attorneys at law but we are also counselors at law as well.
+As you go about researching to find the best car accident attorney that can provide the greatest possible representation in regard to your case, you need to appreciate that there is something else that sets our firm apart from the pack.
+We understand that not only are we attorneys at law, we are also counselors at law.

 We take our complete role as attorneys and counselors at law very seriously.
 Towards this end, we incorporate our Christian faith in our legal practice and in our work for and relationships with our clients.
 As Christian trial attorneys we not only work diligently for you in the legal arena we are here to provide you the full range of support and assistance that you require when facing a challenging situation in your own life.

-If you or a member of your family has been involved in a car accident, the trial lawyers at Simmons & Fletcher, P.C. are here to serve you.
+If you or a member of your family has been involved in a car accident, the trial lawyers at Simmons and Fletcher, P.C. are here to serve you.
+Call (713) 932-0777 today to schedule a free consultation with our law firm about your car accident claim.

 More Information About Car Accidents

-If you would like to read more about law and news pertaining to car accidents, please feel free to visit and follow the auto injury section of our blog or take a look at the answers to some of these frequently asked about topics:
+If you would like to read more about Texas laws regarding traffic accident claims, or news pertaining to car accidents in Houston, please feel free to visit and follow the auto injury section of our blog or take a look at the answers to some of these frequently asked about topics: